Chinese Bushclover, Sericea Lespedeza, Sericea, Chinese Bush Lespedeza

 Once I did take photos of its flowers, I was able to make a positive ID using iNaturalist.
 Then, as I was reading about it I found out how invasive it is, or at least has the potential to become.
 Although there are several species on the farm that sometimes get carried away, they aren’t right out in the pasture and hayfields.
 This species, however, could be another story.
 As I mentioned, I saw it along the lane in one area for many years, but the photos on this page were taken of a smaller colony that has started growing in the front part of the main hayfield…

 Apparently, Lespedeza cuneata is native to Asia and eastern Australia.
-It was introduced in the United States in the late 1880’s for erosion control and to plant on bare mine land, and livestock food.
-From there, over the years, it has been planted in other states for similar reasons and to plant along highways where road work had been done.
+It was introduced in the United States in the late 1880’s for erosion control and to plant on bare mine land, and for livestock food.
+From there, over the years, it has been planted in other states for similar reasons and planted along highways where road work had been done.
 There were other various reasons in a few states, and all seemed well.
 The next thing you know, this species had spread like wildfire in some areas, displacing native species… It is also believed it is “possible” this species is allelopathic which means it produces a chemical that inhibits the growth of other plants, including tree seedlings…

 The stems of Lespedeza cuneata grow from multiple stems from a woody base.
 They may or may not be branched above the midpoint which can give them a shrubby appearance.
 The ridged stems and covered with lines of appressed or spreading hairs.